lfost42/planner/README.md

 # Software Planner

-A tool that enables developers and teams to design software applications, manage tasks, track progress, and meet deadlines.
+A tool that enables developers and teams to design software applications, manage requirements and tasks, track progress, and meet deadlines.

 Integrated tracking system make projects and project components trackable and allows users and teams to achieve target metrics.
 Teams and Role features allow groups of developers to collaborate throughout the software development life cycle.
+Alert system reminds user when items are due or past due.

 Identity and role based access/rendering.
 Ticket system for tracking progress, requests, issues, and changes.